 5 Best Cash Back Credit Cards

 Many people prefer cash back rewards to other credit card perks such as frequent flyer miles.
-Cash has the advantage of being readily liquefiable and universally accepted.
-Unlike points and miles, cash back rewards earn interest when unused and is not subject to the constantly changing terms and conditions of corporate loyalty programs.
+Cash has the advantage of being simple to understand and universally accepted.
+Unlike points and miles, cash can earn interest when unused and are not subject to the constantly changing terms and conditions of corporate loyalty programs.
 (See also: How Cash Rewards Credit Cards Really Work)

-Just one word of caution -- cash back credit cards should only be used by people who have always paid their credit card balances in full and on time.
+Just one word of caution — cash back credit cards should only be used by people who can pay their credit card balances in full and on time.
 To do otherwise virtually ensures that you will owe more in interest and penalties than you will ever receive as cash back.

-Once you have decided to earn credit card rewards in the form of cash back, you should definitely consider one of these top five cash back rewards cards.
+Once you have decided to earn credit card rewards in the form of cash back, you should definitely consider one of these top 5 cash back rewards cards.

 Blue Cash Preferred® Card from American Express

 The Blue Cash Preferred® card offers the highest cash back you can get for groceries.
 Get 6% cash back at US supermarkets (up to $6,000 per year in purchases), 3% at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 There is a $75 annual fee.

 As a sign-up offer, you can get $150 back in the form of statement credit after you make $1,000 in purchases with your new card in the first three months.
 You also get 0% APR on purchases and balance transfers for the first 15 months.
 After that, your APR will be a variable rate, currently 12.99%-21.99%, based on your creditworthiness and other factors.
 Terms and limitations apply.